 You can use electronic logging devices for better management even if you are exempt.
 There are several ways ELDs improve how you manage your fleet.
 For instance:

-- Less paperwork means minimum number of errors
+- Less paperwork means a minimum number of errors

 - Better route planning leads to efficiency and productivity